Not all Alaskan women wear ducks or X-Tra Tuffs

 Have you ever wondered why I have so large bags?
 I need them to carry my pumps in a shoe bag to work.
 This way I can wear a stylish work outfit by just taking off my boots and slipping into the pumps that complete my indoor work outfit.
 You have heard the slogan that

-the shoes make or break the outfit!
-Click To Tweet
+The shoes make or break the outfit! #TuesdayShoesday Click To Tweet

 right?
 The challenge is not to forget the pumps on the way to or from work.
 At the end of the winter, many Alaskan women who love to wear high heels, have several pairs under their desk.
 Yes, I am one of them. 🙂

-Don’t wear wide open booties in high snow
+Don’t wear wide open ankle boots in high snow

 When creating my outerwear outfit I pick the shoes first with the weather and surface conditions outside in mind.
 Booties with an opening, i.e. that don’t close tight at the ankle, are unsuitable after a night of snowing or when it is snowing outside.
 Typically, the parking lots are the last to be cleared.
 Thus, when you pull into a parking lot covered with 5 (12.5 cm) or more inches of snow and step outside your car, the booties would fill up with snow from the top.
 This load may not be large, but it is large enough for discomfort while walking to the office and your desk.
 The snow will melt by pressure, your body heat and the warm air in the building.
 Your tight or socks get wet.
 You still have wet feet all day even when you swap into pumps.